belteshazzer/TheBookClub/README.md

 `POST /api/roles` - Add a new role (Admin only)

 ### 🚀 Advanced Features
-- Real-Time Notifications using SignalR
+- Real-Time Notifications to a user and group of users using SignalR

-- Role-Based Authorization: [Authorize(Roles = "Admin,Moderator")]
+- Role-Based Authorization: [Authorize(Roles = "Admin,User")]

 - Persistent Notifications for offline users

-- Group Notifications via SignalR groups

  ### 🌱 Future Enhancements
 - Social login support (Google, Facebook)